MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/use-the-centralized-deployment-powershell-cmdlets-to-manage-add-ins.md

 f1.keywords:
 - NOCSH
 ms.assetid: 94f4e86d-b8e5-42dd-b558-e6092f830ec9
-description: "Use the Centralized Deployment PowerShell cmdlets to help you deploy and manage Office add-ins for your Office 365 organization."
+description: "Use the Centralized Deployment PowerShell cmdlets to help you deploy and manage Office add-ins for your Microsoft 365 organization."
 ---

 # Use the Centralized Deployment PowerShell cmdlets to manage add-ins

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-As an Office 365 admin, you can deploy Office add-ins to users via the Centralized Deployment feature (see [Manage deployment of Office 365 add-ins in the admin center](https://support.office.com/article/737e8c86-be63-44d7-bf02-492fa7cd9c3f)).
+As a Microsoft 365 admin, you can deploy Office add-ins to users via the Centralized Deployment feature (see [Manage deployment of Microsoft 365 add-ins in the admin center](https://support.office.com/article/737e8c86-be63-44d7-bf02-492fa7cd9c3f)).
 In addition to deploying Office add-ins via the admin center, you can also use Microsoft PowerShell.
 [Download](https://go.microsoft.com/fwlink/p/?linkid=850850) the Centralized Deployment PowerShell cmdlets from the Microsoft Download Center.

 ## What do you want to do?